kashif2885/Ecommerce-agent/README.md

 # Adoob AI Assistant

-A full-stack conversational AI agent for **Adoob** — an IT & electronics e-commerce store.
+A conversational AI agent for **Adoob** — an IT & electronics e-commerce store.
 Built as a technical assessment using LangGraph, FastAPI, ChromaDB, and the OpenAI API.

 ---